ChiliMonanta/azure-static-web-app-net-webassembly/README.md

 At this time the only option is to deploy with github actions, see .github/workflows/deploy-static-web-app.yml.

 Not supported:
-* Deploy with vscode (works if you link static app is linked to github, this is not done in this example)
+* Deploy with vscode (works if you link static app to github, this is not done in this example)
 * Deploy with az cli

 ### How it works